preloader

 4

-Additionally, participants must have a valid personal accident insurance policy covering:
+Participants must have a valid accident insurance (NNW) policy on the day of the Event, covering:

-1. Extreme sports and participation in sports events such as mountain running and mountain rescue operations in Slovakia for Tatra SkyMarathon;
+1. Sports insurance, including extreme sports and participation in mountain running events and mountain rescue operations in Slovakia – for Tatra SkyMarathon.

-3. Extreme sports and participation in sports events such as mountain running and mountain rescue operations in Slovakia for Orava Trail.
+3. Sports insurance, including extreme sports and participation in mountain running events and mountain rescue operations in Slovakia – for Orava Trail.

 5